Last updated 29th August 2019

 Parish Update has already had an immediate impact.
 The existing quarterly e-bulletin 'Growing Leaders News' will now end and the information it contained will appear in 'Parish Update' from now on.

-Communications Update will continue to appear monthly but will now ONLY feature 'the Diocese in the news' alongside helpful communications tips for parishes from the Diocesan Communications Manager, Ronnie Semley, who is a member of the Enablers Team at the Diocesan Offices.
+Please note Communications Update will continue to appear monthly but will focus solely on 'the Diocese in the news' alongside helpful communications tips for parishes from the Diocesan Communications Manager, Ronnie Semley, who is a member of the Enablers Team at the Diocesan Offices.